 Did you know?
 The Idwal Slabs were used as a training ground for Everest climber, Sir Edmund Hillary.

 At the boulder field be careful to look out for the path that descends back to Llyn Idwal, otherwise you will continue to climb up to the plateau above.
-From this junction you will have a close-up view of the Devil’s kitchen waterfall, as well as a beautiful vista of Cwm Idwal and Pen yr Ole Wen.
+From this junction you will have a close-up view of the Devil’s kitchen waterfall, as well as a beautiful vista of Cwm Idwal and Pen yr Ole Wen peak.

 2. The Devil’s Kitchen and Y Garn Hike